 Grinnell College Aid Policies

-Students who have accepted their financial aid award via the online financial aid office and have completed all required financial aid paperwork will have their aid credited to their student accounts.
+Students who have completed all required financial aid paperwork will have their aid credited to their student account.
 Grants, scholarships, and student loans are applied as follows: 50 percent fall term and 50 percent spring term.
 Students who incur uneven charges (such as those participating in off-campus study) will have disbursements adjusted that reflect the differing cost of each semester.
 Student Accounts bills for the fall semester in late June and for the spring semester in late November.
 Visit the Student Accounts web page for more information or visit our FAQ page for detailed answers related to financial aid appearing on your bill.

 The Office of Financial Aid generally communicates electronically with students, beginning as early as the point of application.
 It is the student’s responsibility to monitor email, both personal and grinnell.edu accounts and respond, if necessary, in a timely manner.
 If you wish to receive paper communications, you must notify us in writing.